timelsass/boldgrid-inspirations/readme.txt

 = 1.1.8 In progress =
 * New feature:	JIRA WPB-599	Added options for plugin and theme auto-updates via WordPress autoupdater.
+* Update:		JIRA WPB-2008	Deploy class updated to allow for is_generic flag.

 = 1.1.7 =
 * Bug fix:		JIRA WPB-2032	Fixed issue when activating key.
 Added nonce to api key form.